TihashaRafa/Laravel-Enviroment-setup/README.md

 4. Git ( Download Link: https://git-scm.com/downloads )
 5. Visual Studio Code (Free Code Editor) ( Download Link: https://code.visualstudio.com/download )

-> Note: As `PHPStorm` is a paid IDE so you can use its 30 Days trial version.
-After that you can use another email address for the next 30 Days.
+> Note: As `PHPStorm` is a paid IDE you can use its 30 Days trial version.
+After that, you can use another email address for the next 30 Days.
 By repeating this process you can use `PHPStrom` for free when you are in your learning phase.

 6. PHPStorm (Paid Code Editor) ( Download Link: https://www.jetbrains.com/phpstorm/download )